 In order to optimize bioreactor efficiency, the water quality at the inlet and outlet are continuously monitored with on-line sensors or by manual sampling.
 In order to predict the performance of the bioreactor under different conditions (e.g. different flows and temperatures), computer simulations are used.

-Operations at the current bioreactor system in Kiruna started on 19 September 2019 with a flow of 0.5 l/s through the bioreactors.
-The leachate from the waste rock pile is collected in a pumping chamber and is then pumped to the bioreactor.
-Monitoring data from the fall of 2018 indicate a nitrate removal of > 95 % with initial concentrations of 70-110 mg/l nitrate-nitrogen.
-Nitrate removal has continued at this level during 2019.
-The average temperature in the bioreactors is c.
-3oC, and such a high level of nitrate removal is very good for a biological process that is temperature-dependent.
-The discharge water from the bioreactor is also analysed for nitrogen bi-products such as nitrous oxide, ammonium and nitrite.
-Concentrations of these compounds are generally low but the operation of the bioreactor system is being optimized in order to minimize the release of bi-products.
+Within the framework of the NITREM project, three bioreactors were constructed and brought into operation on 19 September 2018.
+Each bioreactor has treated flows up to 0.5 l / s.
+Leachate from the waste rock deposit is collected in a underground reservoir before being pumped to the bioreactors.
+Monitoring data from 2019 has shown a average nitrate removal of 77% at an average temperature of 3 ºC in the bioreactors with input nitrate contents of 61-87 mg / l nitrogen.
+Such a high nitrate removal at such low temperature is very good for a biological process that is temperature dependent.
+The discharge from the bioreactor is also analyzed for nitrogen by-products such as nitrite, ammonium and nitrous oxide.
+The levels of these substances are generally low and the operation of the bioreactor system is being optimized to minimize emissions of by-products.